Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 The SDK is fully supported in both Objective-C and Swift applications.

-A multiple asset demo application written in Swift, and based on Apples FairPlay SDK example application, is available on request.
+A multiple asset demo application written in Swift, and based on Apple's FairPlay SDK example application, is available on request.
 Please contact [support@vualto.com](support@vualto.com) to request access.

 ## Requirements